nitrate-lang/nitrate/docs/SOLVER.md

 }
 ```

-This ensures:

-1. Transitive constraint propagation
-2. Nested monomorphization detection
-3. Inferred type variable resolution
+This ensures transitive constraint propagation (constraints flow through intermediate values), nested monomorphization detection (inner generics resolved before outer), and inference variable resolution (literals constrained by their usage context).

 ## Monomorphization

-When a generic function call is detected:

-1. **Infer type arguments**: Match actual argument types against parameter types containing `GenericParam`
-2. **Clone and substitute**: Clone the generic function, replace all `GenericParam` with concrete types
-3. **Cache and register**: Store in `mono_cache` and register in symbol table
-4. **Redirect**: Replace the call site's callee with the monomorphized copy
+When a generic function call is detected, the solver infers type arguments by matching actual argument types against parameter types containing `GenericParam`, clones the generic function and applies type substitution, caches the monomorphized copy in `mono_cache` and registers it in the symbol table, and redirects the call site's callee to the monomorphized copy.

 ## Refinement Type Checking

-The solver tracks value bounds through arithmetic operations:

-- For `BinaryOp::Add`: result bounds = [a_min + b_min, a_max + b_max]
-- For `BinaryOp::Sub`: result bounds = [a_min - b_max, a_max - b_min]
-- For `BinaryOp::Mul`: result bounds = [min(a*b), max(a*b)] across all combinations
-- etc.

-When a result is assigned to a refinement type, the computed bounds are checked against the refinement range.
+The solver tracks value bounds through arithmetic operations: addition bounds are the sum of min and max; subtraction bounds account for the range of both operands; multiplication evaluates all four combinations of min/max products.
+When a result is assigned to a refinement type, the computed bounds are checked against the declared refinement range, producing errors if values could fall outside the valid range.

 ## Error Accumulation

-Errors are stored in a `HashSet<TypeErr>` for deduplication:
+Errors are stored in a `HashSet<TypeErr>` for deduplication, preventing multiple identical error reports for the same type mismatch.

-- `IntegerLiteralUnsatisfiable`
-- `IntegerLiteralOutsizeRange`
-- `FloatLiteralUnsatisfiable`
-- `IntegerLiteralOutOfRefinementBounds`
-- `OperationResultOutOfRefinementBounds`

 ## Integration